cmoestl/icmecat_paper_2024/README.md

 Code for producing the results and figures for the Möstl et al. 2024 ICMECAT paper.

-Everything is produced with the notebook moestl_2024_icmecat.ipynb, see instructions on top in this file.
+Everything is produced with the notebook moestl_2024_icmecat.ipynb, see instructions on top of this file.

 ## Installation